|life span|| |

 |energy level|| |

 |drool amount|| |

-A Siberian husky is born to run—with or without you!
-“They’re mischievous, fun dogs who need an active owner who can keep them well-exercised,” says Brita Kiffney, DVM, DABVP, of Northshore Veterinary Hospital in Bellingham, Wash., outreach chair of the American Board of Veterinary Practitioners.
-“A secured yard is key to prevent any accidents.”
+A Siberian husky is born to run-with or without you!
+"They're mischievous, fun dogs who need an active owner who can keep them well-exercised," says Brita Kiffney, DVM, DABVP, of Northshore Veterinary Hospital in Bellingham, Wash., and outreach chair of the American Board of Veterinary Practitioners.
+"A secured yard is key to prevent any accidents."